KAKUNIN

 });

-// Kakunin returns risk score for this event
+// Kakunin returns the risk score + band for this event

 // Pre-revocation warning already sent via webhook